emard/wifi_jtag/README.md

 LUA version of the above does the same protocol but in practice it will not work for longer transfers, only boundary scan.
-TCP disconnects within in minute.
+TCP disconnects within a minute.
 It is here just as a proof-of-concept.

 # Similar JTAG projects: